 In addition, if you are unable to quantify your goals, it will provide an indication of the work needed in order to track your numbers.

-3. Learn Percentages of Marketing Spend to Revenue for Your Industry and Business Size
+Research Marketing Spend for Your Industry and Business Size

 Some marketing budget trends from the past couple of years include:

-- According to CMOs, companies that make more than 10% of their sales online spend 13% of their total budget on marketing.
+- According to CMOs, companies that make more than 10% of their sales online spend more than 13% of their total budget on marketing.

 - Businesses that lack internet sales only allocate 10.6% of their budget to marketing.